Aviation (AVIT)

 AVIT 105.
 Essentials of Flight.
 3 Credits.

 This course will provide the student with a survey of knowledge in both Visual Flight Rules and Instrument Flight Rules in aviation.
-Prerequisite: Open to Air Traffic Management and Aviation Studies majors, or consent of the instructor.
+Prerequisite: Open to students majoring in Air Traffic Management, Aviation Studies, or Aviation Safety Operations; or consent of the instructor.
 F.

 AVIT 126.
 Introduction to UAS Operations.
 2 Credits.